 So how do we choose where to give?
 I have a few pointers from my own experience.

 Give to What Moves or Interests You

 A personal connection can help to you to feel excited about giving.
 Moreover, being connected to a group helps me to feel more comfortable giving, since I have a better idea of where my money is going.
-For instance, 10% of our giving goes to our church, not only because, as evangelical Christians, we feel that God has asked us to do so, but also because as active members we can transparently see where the money is going across the church’s staff and services, local missions, and global missions.
+For instance, 10% of our giving goes to our church.
+That is because we not only believe that God has asked us to do so, but because as active members we can transparently see where the money is going across the church’s staff and services, local missions, and global missions.

 Give to Save a Life

-If you want to give and want to have the biggest impact possible, I recommend that you give globally.
+If you want to give and have the biggest possible impact, I recommend that you give globally.
 The amount of goods that a single dollar can purchase in some other countries is equivalent to a week’s wages in some cases.
-Global giving helps to ensure that you’re maximizing the good that your money can do.
+Global giving helps to ensure that you’re maximizing the good that your money does.